SpaceHawks/robot2020/docs/kalman.md

 ##### P0
 `P0` is essentially equal to: `(1-K) * P`, but `1` is replaced with `I`, the identity matrix, and K has to be multiplied by `H` to bring `K` up to the correct dimensions- it again does not change the values in any way.

+##### Adaptive Filter
+The `runAdaptiveFilter` method simply takes in the Y (residual) and S (error in the residual) and computes:
+`E = Y² / S`

+On *average*, we expect the value of E to be zero (Remember, `Y` is the difference between what we expected and what we measured; due to Gaussian probabilities, this should be zero).
+However, when the measurement differs greatly from `Xp` (the mathematical prediction), `E` will have a rather large value. `S` sort of normalizes `Y²` to account for measurement errors.

+We can assume that by setting a threshold for `E`, we can determine when the robot is making a manuever (speeding up, turning, etc.).
+This value should be high enough that random noise won't be detected as a manuever.
+When this occurs, the value for `Q`, the error in our mathematical prediction, should be increased.
+This means that during the time the manuever is taking place, more weight will be placed with the measurements.

+As soon as the mathematical model and measurements converge again, the value of `Q` is lowered back to its starting value.

 ## TODO
 - Gating - What if there is an extraneous measurement that says we our location is on Mars?
 This would obviously be incorrect and we could throw this measurement out.
-Without gating, this could cause the filter to diverge or behave strangely.
+Without gating, this could cause the filter to diverge or behave strangely, especially with the adaptive filter.
+Testing will determine if this is necessary or not.
 - Calculating Q and R - R can be found from the manufacturer information for the sensors (Remember, it's just the error in the measurement), but Q will have to be found by running tests with the robot
 - Getting more inputs -The more measurements we make, the more accurate our position estimation will be.
 Can we calculate the velocity from our motor inputs?
 Would adding distance sensors help?